mobilikedev/Woodo-Framework-iOS/README.md

           #import <Woodo/WPWoodoViewController.h>
         ```

-        Note that: Only WPWoodoViewController is allowed to use at iPhone environment

         - Allocate and initialize new view WPWoodoViewController instance.
 WPWoodoViewController's url variable should be defined in order to play desired content.

         ```Objective-C